-The Additional Notes are rated "B+" by Fitch.
-The ratings reflect the rating agencies' assessment of the likelihood of timely payment of the principal of and interest on the Additional Notes.
-The ratings do not constitute recommendations to purchase, hold or sell the Additional Notes inasmuch as such ratings do not comment as to market price or suitability for a particular investor.
-Each such rating should be evaluated independently of any other rating on the Additional Notes, on other securities of ours, or on us.
+The Notes are expected to be rated "B+" by Fitch.
+The rating reflects the rating agency's assessment of the likelihood of timely payment of the principal of and interest on the Notes.
+The rating does not constitute recommendations to purchase, hold or sell the Notes inasmuch as such rating does not comment as to market price or suitability for a particular investor.
+Such rating should be evaluated independently of any other rating on the Notes, on other securities of ours, or on us.
 Additionally, we have been assigned a rating of "B+" with a stable outlook by Fitch, "B" with a positive outlook by S&P and "B1" with a stable outlook by Moody's.
 We cannot assure you that the ratings will remain in effect for any given period or that the ratings will not be revised by such rating agencies in the future if in their judgment circumstances so warrant.